hackclub/some-assembly-required/guide/writing-code/data.md

 In order to represent those ASCII numbers in just `0`s and `1`s, we have to convert our base 10 number (let's say we're working with `A`, which maps to `65` on the ASCII table) into a base 2 number (`00100001`).
 We have to represent this number in binary because, as we learned earlier, computer data is represented physically by electrical signals being on or off, which maps directly to `1`s and `0`s.

-Our ASCII table goes up to the number 127, which, in binary, is represented by `10000000`.
-So that's why we need 8 digits!
+Our ASCII table goes up to the number 127.
+In binary, `10000000` is 128.
+So 8 bits covers all of the ASCII characters!

 _Note: For more information on number systems and converting to binary, see the [number systems](#number-systems) section, but for now it's totally fine to hand wave this part!_